Snapchat/KeyDB-docs/docs/config-file.md

 stream-node-max-entries 100

 # Active rehashing uses 1 millisecond every 100 milliseconds of CPU time in
-# order to help rehashing the main Redis hash table (the one mapping top-level
+# order to help rehashing the main KeyDB hash table (the one mapping top-level
 # keys to values).
-The hash table implementation Redis uses (see dict.c)
+The hash table implementation KeyDB uses (see dict.c)
 # performs a lazy rehashing: the more operation you run into a hash table
 # that is rehashing, the more rehashing "steps" are performed, so if the
 # server is idle the rehashing is never complete and some more memory is used